How to Set Up Your Mac to Develop News Applications Like We Do

 Thus, we need to utilize virtual environments to select our Python versions, allow easy swapping between environments, and tidily maintain dependencies and packages.
 Modern tools and documentation tend to use Python 3.
 If you’re on our team, you’ll also need Python 2.7.x for legacy projects.

 Once you’ve run through those steps, open Terminal to verify installation.
 (If you already have a terminal window open, restart terminal or type source ~/.zshrc.)
+Make sure it’s available by running the command uv in terminal.

 Installing Jupyter Notebook and pandas